 - Through course work and faculty guidance, help innovative students cultivate and expand on their business ideas.

 The Entrepreneurship & Innovation minor consists of seven courses (28 units).
 Students will be required to complete two practicum courses (8 units), three core courses (12 units), and 8 units of elective courses.
-Of the 28 units required for the minor, at least 20 units must be upper-division.
+In order to complete the E&I Minor, students must comply to the following:

-Find the list of tentative Rady courses for the academic year on the undergraduate homepage.
+Find the list of tentative Rady classes for the academic year on the undergraduate webpage.